 Sponsor flexibilities for travel cancellations related to COVID-19 were based on OMB Memo 20-17.
 Those flexibilities were effective from March 16 - June 16, 2020.
 After June 16, 2020, those flexibilities have been rescinded in OMB Memo 20-26.

-As cancellations and refunds may fall outside of the flexibility period, a list of FAQs has been provided here.
+As cancellations and refunds may fall outside of the flexibility period, we've provided a list of FAQs.

 There is no change to any UW policy as a result of the COVID-19 outbreak.
 The purpose of this webpage is to consolidate information into a single location.

 For non-Sponsored Award travel, consult the UW Travel webpage on travel cancellation.

 - Award and Sponsor-specific requirements should be followed.

 - For Federal Awards:

 - If the Federal Agency adopted the COVID flexibilities (per OMB 20-17), then follow the agency's specific guidelines.

 - If the Federal Agency did not adopt the COVID flexibilities, then see Airfare on Federal Awards below.